sindresorhus/xbar/readme.md

 ### isDarkMode

+Type: `boolean`

-A boolean of whether macOS dark mode is enabled.
+Check whether dark mode is enabled.

+### isXbar

+Type: `boolean`

+Check whether the script is running from xbar.